hieuvp/react-native-fingerprint-scanner/README.md

           targetSdkVersion 25
     ```

-2. Add necessary rules to `android/app/proguard-rules.pro`
+2. Add necessary rules to `android/app/proguard-rules.pro` if you are using proguard:
     ```
     # MeiZu Fingerprint